flightphp/docs/content/en/install/install.md

 If you already have `php` installed on your system, go ahead and skip these instructions and move to [the download section](#download-the-files)

-Sure!
-Here are the instructions for installing PHP on macOS, Windows 10/11, Ubuntu, and Rocky Linux.
-I'll also include details on how to install different versions of PHP.

 ### **macOS**

 #### **Installing PHP using Homebrew**